-- ideally a chain-break tool for repairing broken chain
+- ideally a chain-break tool and spare link for repairing broken chain

 Accidents & Injuries

 The club does not provide first aid cover or medical support for riders on club runs.
-In the event of an accident, the ride leader and the group will do all they can to assist any rider who has suffered injury.
+In the event of an accident, the group will do all they can to assist any rider who has suffered injury.
 Riders who have pre-existing medical conditions that require special treatment must take precautions to ensure that information about their condition can be easily found by the emergency services or other medical professionals in the aftermath of an accident or the onset of the medical condition.
 If you carry your mobile phone with you it is a good idea to program an "ICE" number (In Case of Emergency) and unlock your phone - a better option is an ID tag on your wrist, easily accessible by emergency services.

 Food and Clothing

 Dress appropriately for the weather.
 Carry a waterproof or gilet and arm warmers on all but the best of days.
-Longer club runs may include a café stop, however you should carry drinks and food and eat regularly (start nibbling 20 miinutes into each ride however long they are so it is a habit and carry carbohydrate drink and/or electrolyte mix in warmer weather especially).
+You should carry drinks and food and eat regularly (start nibbling 20 minutes into each ride however long they are so it is a habit and carry carbohydrate drink and/or electrolyte mix in warmer weather especially).